cm-360/MovableQ/README.md

 # MovableQ

 MovableQ is a service meant to automatically connect people who need their 3DS console's `movable.sed` bruteforced with volunteers that can offer the computing power to do so.
-Currently only "Mii Mining" is supported, though adding support for normal "Seedminer" jobs is planned.
+Currently part1 mining and Mii mining are supported.

 ## Server Setup (Website)